Last week I ended up in Northern Ireland on a Belfast city break.

 As you can imagine, there’s plenty of fun to be had up here.

-Some work colleagues were kind enough to share tips, including The Perch rooftop bar (highly recommended), the Duke of York pub in the cathedral quarter and St George’s Market.
+Colleagues were kind enough to share tips, including The Perch rooftop bar (highly recommended).
+The Duke of York pub in the cathedral quarter and St George’s Market are also great!

 Here’s a map and some more information on where to eat and drink in Belfast: